PSSRA/pssra.github.io/content/join/bylaws.md

 Members of the Chapter are expected to adhere to certain rules, policies, and standards of conduct when acting within the Chapter and when representing the Chapter.
 Certain forms of misconduct may be considered so egregious as to be grounds for discipline even if a member is not representing the Chapter or Organization.

-The Chapter Central Committee may set forth additional standards of conduct in the form of ongoing policy resolutions, so long as they do not violate any enumerated member rights.

 All members are expected to comply with the following standards of conduct:

 1. Participating in harassment campaigns, threats of violence, or derogatory behavior is forbidden.